 Heat :

-3. The amount of heat contained in a body depends on mass, temperature and substance of body.
+4. The amount of heat inside the body depends on mass, temperature, and the nature of the body.

-5. Two bodies having same amount of heat may differ in their temperature.
+6. Two bodies with the same amount of heat may differ in temperature.

-6. When two bodies are placed in contact then the total amount of heat is equal to the sum of heat of individual body.
+7. When two bodies are placed in contact, the total amount of heat is equal to the sum of the heat of the individual bodies.

 Temperature:

-3. The temperature of a body depends on the average kinetic energy of its molecules due to their random motion.
+4. The temperature of a body depends on the average motion of the particles.

-6. When two bodies having different temperatures are placed in contact then the resultant temperature is a temperature in between the two temperatures.
+7. When two bodies having different temperatures are placed in contact, then the resultant temperature is a temperature between the two temperatures.

 Difference between Heat Capacity and Specific Heat Capacity